costa86/python_tutorial/docs/source/strings.rst

 Notice the “+” sign.
 When dealing with strings, it means concatenation (joining).
 If you use it with numbers, such as integers or ﬂoats, it means a mathematical sum.
 This ability to perform different actions according to how it’s used is called polymorphism (poly=many, morph=form).
 So, in Python, the “+” sign is polymorphic.
-You will see about numbers in the :doc:`Numbers` chapter.
+You will see about numbers in the :doc:`numbers` chapter.

 ``greeting_3``